CoderForGood/coderforgood.github.io/usa.md

 ### Minimal Wage.
 The minimum wage laws protect you from being paid too little, but they also protect you in the interview process from doing unpaid work.

-For example, it's generally accepted as illegal for a company to ask for a free unpaid project of any kind as part of an interview loop, because it violates federal minimum wage laws.
+For example, it's generally accepted as illegal for a company to ask for a free unpaid project of any kind as part of an interview loop, because it violates federal minimum wage laws against unpaid "working interviews" that violate federal and state minimal wage laws.
 But chances are, you applied to that job because it doesn't pay minimum wage, and you probably used your states pay transparency law to validate that before you even applied so you knew you were not wasting your time.
 So if you're not going to work for minimum wage, why would you do the work for free?
 Don't let people abuse you.

+The Federal minimal wage laws in the United States ban unpaid work in interviews because free project based work was often abused against minorities or the poor, simply to keep them economically non-competitive as a tactic to intentionally discriminate against them unfairly, and so this is an extreme civil rights issue that the government actively protects its citizens from when you report it because it is very illegal to violate minimal wage laws.

+Fact: It is illegal to violate federal minimum wage laws in every state in the United States.

+Opinion: Anybody asking for a free project in an interview is actively trying to get around civil rights laws.
+They are intentionally trying to discriminate illegally in violation of federal discrimination laws and are problaby just asking you to do free work so they can ghost you after they get what they wanted out of you.

 ### American companies are required to follow human rights laws under the federal laws that bind the USA to international agreements enforcing them.